 José Carlos García ⭐

-By all accounts, Malaga is one of the greatest gastronomic miles of Andalusia (and not only because of the number of Michelin-starred restaurants it boasts).
 José Carlos García’s bet is one more of these great promises, located in the neighborhood of La Malagueta.
-In its restaurant the diner will find market cuisine, local products and lots of sea.
+In his restaurant the diner will find market cuisine, local products and a lot of sea.

 Chef: José Álvarez.

 📍 Avda.
 Bulevar de El Ejido, 48.
-El Ejido (Almería).
+El Ejido (Almería)

 Messina ⭐